eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Note: Serenity Report is the same for both manual and automated tests, with clear distinctions among them if both types are present.
 The test results include comprehensive insights such as Passed/Failed test cases, specific test steps involved and any other critical information.

-7. Export Test Report - GithubActions
+7. Export Test Report - GitHub Actions

-   If you want to run manual tests from github actions without doing the setup steps, you can do it from [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/actions).
+   If you want to run manual tests from GitHub Actions without doing the setup steps, you can do it from [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/actions).
 Click the flow you would like to run on the left, specifically for manual tests choose "Manual Tests Execution" on the left side.
 Click the "Run workflow" tab, then in the pop-up, click the "Run workflow" button again.
 The workflow will run, and a report will be generated after executing.
    After the workflow finishes, click on the workflow run, and you will see a download button — click it to download the report.
 Once the report is downloaded, open the folder and look for the index.html file to view the detailed test report.

 ## Exporting Logs